mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 ## Notice

-- Matching property is not symmetric
+- The matching property is not symmetric

 * * *